 Living in Hong Kong as an expat is a costly exercise, be under no illusions.
-Here we will break down and summarise the cost of living in Hong Kong.
+But a few small adjustments can save significant costs here.
+We break down and summarise the cost of living in Hong Kong.

 The Cost of Rent